CLI Tool

 shdcmfx get-pixel-data input.dcm

-shdcmfx get-pixel-data --format png input.dcm dcmfx get-pixel-data --format jpg --quality 70 input.dcm
+shdcmfx get-pixel-data input.dcm --format png dcmfx get-pixel-data input.dcm --format png16 dcmfx get-pixel-data input.dcm --format jpg --jpeg-quality 90 dcmfx get-pixel-data input.dcm --format webp

-Single channel data can also specify a VOI window center and width and/or a well-known color palette:
+Single channel data can also specify a VOI window center and width and/or a well-known color palette to use:

 Rewrite a DICOM P10 file.
 This will convert the specific character set to UTF-8, change sequences and items to undefined length, and correct invalid files where possible: